cmds-hub/lobby/public/docs/embed.md

 # ui/admin/learning/programs/enrollments/assign#download-help

 **Warning!** Any achievements the learner has earned outside of this program will be permanently deleted from their record.
-Before proceeding, please download and send their full training completions report to <a href="mailto:admin_cmds@keyera.com">admin_cmds@keyera.com</a> by clicking the **Download** link here:
+Before proceeding, please download and send their full training completions report to <a href="mailto:admin_cmds@keyera.com">admin_cmds@keyera.com</a> by clicking the **Download** button here.

 # ui/portal/record/credentials/learners/search#add-new-certificate